oasisprotocol/docs/docs/general/manage-tokens/advanced/oasis-cli-tools/reclaim-tokens.md

 We can observe that:

-* Our general account's balance decreased for 0.000002 token.
+* Our general account's balance decreased by 0.000002 token.
 This corresponds to the fee

   that we specified we will pay for this transaction.

 * Our account's nonce increased to 10.
-* Our escrow account's active number of shares decreased for 357 billion shares
+* Our escrow account's active number of shares decreased by 357 billion shares

   to 9,828,014,125,910.

-* Our escrow account's active balance decreased for 401.353137954 tokens and
+* Our escrow account's active balance decreased by 401.353137954 tokens and

   is now 11049.031678686 tokens.